-That said, this page is maintained for historical reference, because it outlines one way of operating effectively on a gift basis which inspires others, and because the resources it points to remain useful for all those who envision an economy restructured to more fully serve life.
+This page is maintained for historical reference.
+It outlines one way of operating effectively on a gift basis which inspires others, and the resources it points to remain useful for all those who envision an economy restructured to more fully serve life.

 A Historical Example:

 How Are My Rates Set?

 I am currently operating on a “joyful value exchange” (by JoVE? 🙂 ) basis, meaning i do not have any set fees for my work.
 I ask groups to pay me an amount that feels good and right and fair to them, that they can afford, and that they can give joyfully.
 The same request applies to individuals attending public workshops.
 Group process work provides my livelihood, and i trust the groups i work with to honor this and provide the support that makes it possible for me to continue offering my services.